 During your visit, sample the water springing from the Fountain of Our Lady in Klosterplatz: the waters of St. Meinrad have traditionally had healing properties ascribed to them.

 The impressive Great Hall, built in the Baroque style, can be visited on an individual basis; it is used for concerts, lectures and conferences.

 The Einsiedeln Monastery shop stocks a wide-ranging assortment of religious items and souvenirs.

 The DiaVision is a slide show detailing the life and spirituality of Einsiedeln's monks.

-Tours of the monastery are offered daily (except Sundays and public holidays) at 2 p.m.
+Tours of the monastery are offered daily (except on public holidays) at 2 p.m.
 The Einsiedeln Tourist Office also organises tours of the abbey for groups, as well as of the library which is not open to the public.

 Alternatively, visitors are invited to explore the monastery premises at their own pace.
 The Monks' Trail is an hour-long 'digital paper chase' suitable for visitors aged 14 and over with a smartphone: prior registration with the monastery is required.